CS2340-Team-36/spotify_wrapper/README.md

 ### F. Social Media Sharing
 - Users can easily share their Spotify Wrapped on social media platforms like Instagram, LinkedIn, and X (formerly Twitter).

-## Base User Stories:
-1. **As a user, I want to be able to view a presentation of the different aspects of my personal Spotify music listening tastes displayed in colorful and fun ways.**
-    - Acceptance Criteria:
-        - Able to parse through a Spotify account’s data to generate a detailed and creative summary of the user’s music listening habits and tastes.
-        - Summary must consist of at least 8 distinct “slides” (transition slides count and are encouraged).

-2. **As a user, I would like to be able to create and login to an account that saves my previously generated Spotify wraps.**
-    - Acceptance Criteria:
-        - Able to create and log into an account associated with your Spotify info.
-        - Able to log out of your account.
-        - Account information is persistent (exists after exiting the website).
-        - Provide a screen where past Spotify wraps (the entire wrap, not just a summary) can be accessed, viewed, and deleted.
-        - Provide a screen where you can delete your account.

-3. **As a user, I would like the UI to be aesthetically-pleasing and responsive.**
-    - Acceptance Criteria:
-        - UI matches client design tastes and expectations.
-        - UI displays correctly on different laptop/monitor sizes (not hardcoded).

-4. **As a developer, I would like to avoid security leaks by not hosting secrets like API keys on GitHub.**
-    - Acceptance Criteria:
-        - No secrets should be committed to GitHub.
-        - Store all secrets in a file that is added to your `.gitignore` to prevent accidental commits.

 ## Project Setup